basilhendroff/truenas-iocage-letsencrypt/HPILO.md

 # Let's Encrypt HP iLO
 Before commencing, ensure your iLOs are updated with the latest firmware (iLO UI > Administration > Firmware) and the hostname and domain fields (iLO UI > Network > iLO Dedicated Network Port > General) are configured for each iLO.

-1. Configure your DNS resolver to resolve the iLO FQDN to the IP address of the iLO.
+1. Configure your local DNS resolver to resolve the iLO FQDN to the IP address of the iLO.
 For example, `ilo.mydomain.com` must resolve to the iLO IP on the internal network.
 2. Enter the Let's Encrypt jail `iocage console letsencrypt` and change to the hpilo working directory `cd /hpilo`.
 3. Edit the file called `hpilo.cfg` with your favorite text editor.
 In its minimal form, it would look something like this:
 ```